Sunday in the Park with George

 Coming in 2027!

 It's official!
-Wicked stars Ariana Grande and Jonathan Bailey are to possibly reunite in a brand new version of Stephen Sondheim's painterly masterpiece, eyeing a 2027 staging at the Barbican.
+A brand new version of Stephen Sondheim's painterly masterpiece starring Jonathan Bailey is eyeing a 2027 staging at the Barbican.
 Direction is set to come from Marianne Elliott, whose recent Tony-winning Broadway run of the composer's Merrily We Roll Along is currently enjoying new life in cinemas.
-Set to be the theatrical event of the decade, don't miss the pairing as they illuminate the live stage with their electric chemistry and cement their superstar status, for good!
+With a book by James Lapine with music and lyrics by Sondheim, Sunday in the Park imagines the life of the post-impressionist painter Georges Seurat, who worked in Paris in the late 19th century and popularised pointillism, as seen in his most famous work,A Sunday Afternoon on the Island of La Grande Jatte

 The Show